faradey/madock/README.md

 # madock
-Local development environment for Magento
+Local development environment based on Docker for Magento